caro46/Tetraploid_project/Quality_assembly_assesment.md

 To sum up, you should use --scaffolds option if you don't have original file with contigs but want to compare your scaffolds with it.
 Also note, that --scaffolds option implies QUAST to search for scaffold gap size misassemblies.
 ```
+If I understand correctly the goal of the broken scaffolds is to come back on a contig version.
+Comparing both (scaffold and broken) will help to see how efficient the scaffolding step was.
+But basically since we directly have the contigs, we do not actually beed the broken statistics.
 ## Results
 ### Scaffolds
 #### Preliminary results from the screen: